 Major Health Concerns

-Let’s take a look at some serious health problems that will impact your puppy, if you choose to bring a French Bulldog home.
+Let’s take a look at some serious health problems that will impact your puppy, if you choose to bring a Frenchie home.

 Dwarfism in the French Bulldog